ChatGPT Terms of Service Explained for Businesses: Updated Terms

 The Claude Privacy & Contract Terminology List

-- Consumer Terms of Service: The primary contract for Free, Pro, and Team accounts.
+- Consumer Terms of Service: The primary Claude contract for Free, Pro, and Team accounts.
 This document gives Anthropic the legal right to use your conversations to train their AI models by default.

 - Commercial Terms of Service: The business-grade contract used for Claude for Work, Enterprise, and API access.
 These terms explicitly prohibit data training on your inputs.